pakrym/jab/README.md

 ### Named services

-Use the `Name` property to assign a name to your service registrations and `[FromNamedService("...")]` attribute to resolve a service using its name.
+Use the `Name` property to assign a name to your service registrations and `[FromNamedServices("...")]` attribute to resolve a service using its name.

 ```C#
 [ServiceProvider]